plone/training/views_3.rst

         </tbody>
     </table>

 Afterwards you transform it into a listing.
-Here we use one of many nice feature build into Plone.
+Here we use one of many nice features built into Plone.
 The ``class="pat-tablesorter"`` (before Plone 5 that was ``class="listing"``) gives the table a nice style and makes the table sortable with some javascript.

 .. code-block:: html
     :linenos: